mekkablue/Glyphs-Scripts/README.md

 # ABOUT THE SCRIPTS

 ## Anchors
+* **All Anchors in All Layers:** On each layer of a selected glyph, adds all missing anchors (but present in other layers of that glyph).
+Puts anchors at an averaged position.
 * **Anchor Mover 1:** GUI for moving anchors vertically in multiple glyphs.
 Handy for getting all top anchors right after changing your cap height. *Needs Vanilla.*
 * **Anchor Mover 2:** GUI for batch-processing anchor positions in multiple glyphs. *Needs Vanilla.*
 * **Combining Accent Maker:** Goes through your selected (spacing) marks and adds a combining (non-spacing), component-based copy of it to your font, e.g., for *acute* and *dieresis.case*, it will add *acutecomb* and *dieresiscomb.case*.